-The National Endowment for Democracy (NED) is a nonprofit grantmaking organization established by Congress in 1983 and funded by an annual Congressional appropriation.
-The Endowment seeks to strengthen democratic electoral processes in cooperation with indigenous democratic forces; foster cooperation with those abroad dedicated to the cultural values, institutions, and organizations of democratic pluralism; and encourage the establishment and growth of democratic development in a manner consistent both with the broad concerns of U.S. national interests and with specific needs of democratic groups in other countries.
+The National Endowment for Democracy (NED) is a nonprofit grant-making organization established by Congress in 1983 and funded by an annual Congressional appropriation.
+The Endowment seeks to strengthen democratic processes in cooperation with indigenous democratic forces; foster cooperation with those abroad dedicated to the cultural values, institutions, and organizations of democratic pluralism; and encourage the establishment and growth of democratic development in a manner consistent both with the broad concerns of U.S. national interests and with specific needs of democratic groups in other countries.

 NED's International Forum for Democratic Studies hosts two related fellowship programs, the Reagan-Fascell Democracy Fellows Program and a Visiting Fellows Program.
-(The latter program had one unfunded Kenyan fellow and two unfunded U.S. fellows in FY 2011.
-This information was not entered into the database.)
+In FY 2012, the Forum partnered with NED's World Movement for Democracy to begin a third fellowship program, the Hurford Youth Fellows Program.